prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 makes this a subset of an ETH account? or could be generalised to non ETH main accounts?

-## Elements of these HD Paths
-### Domain specific HD subPaths
-ENS Name: vitalik.buterin.eth
-Ens name hash eg. :
-e4a10c258c7b68c38df1cf0caf03ce2e34b5ec02e5abdd3ef18f0703f317c62a

-see here to see how an ENS name hash is computed
-### App controlled HD subPath

-# Notes:
-- In Hd Paths, Merge app controlled subset and account index ?

-- XPubKeys, how do we introduce them?
-How do we isolate them such that we don't leak a single XPubKey for the whole mnemonic, which would be a big privacy concern and would also remove the benefit of proposal 2 for hd path isolation per main account.

-json rpc method middleware
-private RPC methods for app keys

-# API
-* **getPubKey(string hdPath, uint index)** returns bytes:
-hdPath: customise the app key path (and can use several), should be formatted as uint/uint/uint (can be extended as much as one likes) with uint under 0x80000000 can also be hardened using '
-Derive an new account for the plugin (along some specific derivation path) and get public key

-Should we allow to specify alternative derivation types and path ? we use BIP32 and BIP44 and some custom path

 key types (selected on installation):